ZamanGhani/azfamtechdigitalmarketing/README.md

 ## Course Include
 1. Fundamentals of Shopify
-2. Complete Ecommerece site on Shopify
+2. Complete E-commerce site on Shopify
+3. Theme Installation
+4. Plugin Installation

 # SEO
 SEO (Search Engine Optimaization) is the backbone of Digital Market.
 It's help developer and marketers to promote their product on Internet Media like Facebook , Google Buisness , Instgram etc